-Administrative Rules and Procedures maintains the seven sets of administrative rules written under the authority of the NHCA (see Appendix D).
-This division also administers the Health Care Worker Background Check Act and the Health Care Worker Registry (formerly known as the Nurse Aide Registry).
+Administrative Rules and Procedures maintains the seven sets of administrative rules written under the authority of the NHCA (see Appendix D.) This division also administers the Health Care Worker Background Check Act and the Health Care Worker Registry.

-Both the Education and Training Section and the Division of Administrative Rules and Procedures also are involved in coordinating and assisting with training and maintaining administrative rules for other types of health care facilities and programs regulated by the Office of Health Care Regulation, such as hospitals, home health agencies and assisted living facilities.
+The Division of Administrative Rules and Procedure is involved in coordinating and maintaining administrative rules for other types of health care facilities and programs regulated by the Office of Health Care Regulation, including but not limited to hospitals, home health agencies, and assisted living facilities.